addyosmani/backbone-fundamentals/README.md

 ##Backbone & jQuery Mobile

-###Resolving the routing conflicts
+###Resolving navigation conflicts

-The first major hurdle developers typically run into when building Backbone applications with jQuery Mobile is that both frameworks have their own opinions about how to handle application navigation.
+The first major hurdle developers typically run into when building Backbone applications with jQuery Mobile is that the two frameworks have different opinions about how to handle application navigation.

-Backbone's routers offer an explicit way to define custom navigation routes through `Backbone.Router`, whilst jQuery Mobile encourages the use of URL hash fragments to reference separate 'pages' or views in the same document. jQuery Mobile also supports automatically pulling in external content for links through XHR calls meaning that there can be quite a lot of inter-framework confusion about what a link pointing at '#/photo/id' should actually be doing.
+Backbone's routers offer an explicit way to define custom navigation routes through `Backbone.Router`, whilst jQuery Mobile encourages the use of URL hash fragments to reference separate 'pages' or views in the same document. jQuery Mobile also supports automatically pulling in external content for links through XHR calls, meaning that there can be quite a lot of inter-framework confusion about what a link pointing at '#/photo/id' should actually be doing.

-Some of the solutions that have been previously proposed to work-around this problem included manually patching Backbone or jQuery Mobile.
-I discourage opting for these techniques as it becomes necessary to manually patch your framework builds when new releases get made upstream.

-There's also [jQueryMobile router](https://github.com/azicchetti/jquerymobile-router), which tries to solve this problem differently, however I think my proposed solution is both simpler and allows both frameworks to cohabit quite peacefully without the need to extend either.
-What we're after is a way to prevent one framework from listening to hash changes so that we can fully rely on the other (e.g. `Backbone.Router`) to handle this for us exclusively.
+Our goal is to find a way to prevent jQuery Mobile from listening to hash changes so that we can fully rely on Backbone's routers instead.
+Some of the solutions that have been previously proposed to work around this problem included manually patching Backbone or jQuery Mobile.
+I discourage this as it becomes necessary to manually patch your framework builds when new versions of these libraries are released.
+There's also [jQueryMobile router](https://github.com/azicchetti/jquerymobile-router), which tries to solve this problem differently.
+However there's a much simpler way which allows both frameworks to cohabit quite peacefully without the need to extend either.

-Using jQuery Mobile this can be done by setting:
+First, set this property in jQuery Mobile to false:

 ```javascript
 $.mobile.hashListeningEnabled = false;